M-Ahsan-Ismail/HRL-Group/README.md

 Admin can force_expire the card also.

-### 🗓️ Leave Request & Attendance History Portal
+## Leave Request Portal
 Developed a custom leave request portal with modern UI design using dynamic elements and clean layout.
 Enhanced the leave type configuration to clearly define categories such as Hajj/Umrah, Sick, Casual, Annual, Compensatory, and Unpaid.

 ##### Enabled users to:
+View all applied time offs with their current status: Approved, Pending, Rejected, etc.
-Apply for new time off by selecting leave type, start/end date, and reason.
+Apply for new time off by selecting leave type, reason and start/end date or half day or custom hours.
 Automatically show/hide the document upload field based on selected leave type (e.g., shows only for "Sick").
 Update or cancel time offs if they are still in the To Approve stage.
-View all applied time offs with their current status: Approved, Pending, Rejected, etc.
-View all allocated leaves and each category remaining leaves.
+View all  category allocated leaves , remaining and requested leaves.
-Users can view their attendance records by providing a date range (Check In to Check Out) or by using quick filters such as Last Week, Last Month, or Last Year.
-Summary also displayed a comprehensive summary, including the total number of hours worked, total days present, average hours per day, and the overall attendance status for the selected period.

-##### Added Filter , Sort and GroupBy
 Users can filter time offs by last week, last month, last year.
-Users can group by leave type or status and sort by start date, end date, or duration.
+Users can group by leave type or status and sort by start date, end date, or duration and can reset.

 ##### If a time off request Rejected or Approved:
 Rejected: a red banner appears with a rejection message, all fields become read-only, and action buttons are disabled.
 Approved: a green banner is shown with approval notice, and all fields/buttons are read-only to prevent edits.

+## Attendance History Portal

+Users can view their attendance records by providing a date range or by using quick filters such as Last Week, Last Month, or Last Year. attendance report also displayed, including the total number of hours worked of selected period, total days worked, average hours per day, total leaves and the overall attendance status.

+Users can filter time offs by last week, last month, last year.
+Users can group by leave type or status and sort by start date, end date, or duration.